Ohio Nurse Practice Act (2 Hours)

 Law and Rules – Category A

-- Discuss the standards for competent nursing practice of RNs and LPNs in Ohio.
+• Discuss the standards for competent nursing practice in Ohio.

-- Summarize the RN and LPN standards for applying the nursing process in Ohio.
+• Summarize the standards for applying the nursing process in Ohio.

 OHIO BOARD OF NURSING AND OHIO ADMINISTRATIVE CODE